kddorazio/project/4-python-sdk/4-python-sdk.md

-# Lab 4: Access OCI Document Understanding with the OCI Python SDK
+# Access OCI Document Understanding with the OCI Python SDK

 ## Introduction